 - 1. Include a docstrings and comments for every function and class you write. - 2.
-Include your name and other pertinent information at the top of each file. - 3.
-You must name your functions, classes and filenames exactly as specified, with the same number a parameters, in the same order as define. - 4.
-It should go without saying, but your code MUST compile. - 5.
+Include some comments in your code to help make it clearer. - 3.
+Include your name and other pertinent information at the top of each file. - 4.
+You must name your functions, classes and filenames exactly as specified, with the same number of parameters, in the same order as defined. - 5.
+It should go without saying, but your code MUST compile. - 6.
 Do NOT include any additional print statements, etc. (for example, for debugging) when you submit your code.
-This makes it more difficult for us to grade
+This makes it more difficult for us to grade.